-Next, we will set up the Drawing Limits; setting the Drawing Limits controls the extents of the display of the grid.
+Next, we will set up the Drawing Limits by entering a command in the command prompt area.
+Setting the Drawing Limits controls the extents of the display of the grid.
 It also serves as a visual reference that marks the working area.
 It can also be used to prevent construction outside the grid limits and as a plot option that defines an area to be plotted/printed.
 Note that this setting does not limit the region for geometry construction.